hexa-decim8/ISBPM/Class_Materials/Week_2/README.md

 	* General architecture choices
 		* Cloud based architecture?
 		* "on-prem"
+4. Questions?
+5. Recap day 2
+6. Preview day 3

 ### Day 3
-1. Review of Day 2
+1. Review of day 2
 2. Architecture Development Model
 	* How the ADM is similar to the SDLC
 	* Prelim: start with the principles